imsandeepk/Telegram-Bot/README.md

 # or simply for printing use
 print(account)
 ```
-If you use authentication the program will cache the user session by default so one doen't need to create session everytime.
+If you use authentication the program will cache the user session by default so one doesn't need to create session everytime.
 If one want to disable the user session cache, assign `True` to Instagram.login() method

 Two Factor Authentification is also supported through cli interface, simply use 'True' for second argument of login() function